mfisher5/EGC-Salish-Sea/test-run-1/README.md

 ### Next Steps, 2-25-2022

-1. Which primer picked up a higher proportion of diatom, rotifer, and algae DNA?
+1. Which primer picked up a higher proportion of diatom, rotifer, and algae DNA? **DONE**

 2. Sample and extract *Z. marina* DNA from the herbarium archives, and do a test PCR with the Leray and BF3/BR2 primers.